-- 4.1 Our procurement activities take place in England and our contractors and suppliers are predominantly UK based.
-We engage with a wide variety of organisations for a broad range of goods and services which are primarily corporate, construction and property related, but also to meet some more specialist requirements. - 4.2 Some of our supplier's subcontract work or rely on recruitment agencies to supply permanent or temporary staff.
-Whilst we consider that the risk in our supply chains is low, we recognise that no supply chain can be considered entirely risk-free. - 4.3 Our robust tendering process ensures we engage with reputable contractors and suppliers who adhere to all appropriate legislation, regulation, and practices.
-Our contract management arrangements help us ensure they maintain the standards required, including the prevention of slavery and human trafficking. - 4.4 We require that suppliers be compliant with the Act where a contract is renewed during the year, or any new contract has been entered into.
-To achieve this our procurement process ensures adequate screening is in place throughout. - 4.5 We will continue to ensure that our approved suppliers take appropriate steps to comply with the Act and require new suppliers to declare that they are not involved in slavery or human trafficking. - 4.6 LHP continues to strengthen its procurement processes, and internal guidance is regularly published to colleagues supporting them in their duties in preventing and identifying incidents of modern slavery.
+- 12. Our procurement activities take place in England and our contractors and suppliers are predominantly UK based.
+We engage with a wide variety of organisations for a broad range of goods and services which are primarily corporate, construction and property related, but also to meet some more specialist requirements. - 13.
+Some of our supplier's subcontract work or rely on recruitment agencies to supply permanent or temporary staff.
+Whilst we consider that the risk in our supply chains is low, we recognise that no supply chain can be considered entirely risk-free. - 14.
+Our robust tendering process ensures we engage with reputable contractors and suppliers who adhere to all appropriate legislation, regulation, and practices.
+We evaluate the recruitment techniques of any contractors bidding for work on contracts which represent a high risk of modern slavery. - 15.
+Our contract management arrangements help us ensure they maintain the standards required, including the prevention of slavery and human trafficking. - 16.
+We require that suppliers be compliant with the Act where a contract is renewed during the year, or any new contract has been entered into.
+To achieve this our procurement process ensures adequate screening is in place throughout. - 17.
+We will continue to ensure that our approved suppliers take appropriate steps to comply with the Act and require new suppliers to declare that they are not involved in slavery or human trafficking. - 18.
+LHP continues to strengthen its procurement processes, and internal guidance is regularly published to colleagues supporting them in their duties in preventing and identifying incidents of modern slavery.
 This will further support our commitment to the prevention of slavery and human trafficking.

-5 Training and awareness
+Training and awareness

-- 5.1 We raised awareness of modern slavery and human trafficking through the publication of this statement on the LHP website and on our intranet. - 5.2 We may come across slavery and human trafficking in connection with the customers we support.
+- 19. We raised awareness of modern slavery and human trafficking through the publication of this statement on the LHP website and on our intranet. - 20.
+We may come across slavery and human trafficking in connection with the customers we support.
 In addition, our homes could be used for modern slavery.
-We have robust safeguarding procedures in place, and we will deliver training to raise awareness of what slavery and human trafficking might look like in our business; and to encourage key customer facing employees to report concerns. - 5.3 Enhanced training for all employees covering What the Modern Slavery Act is, its implications, and how to report concerns. - 5.4 A contract management framework has been introduced, which will be further embedded through workshops with colleagues across the forthcoming financial year.
+We have robust safeguarding procedures in place, and we will deliver training to raise awareness of what slavery and human trafficking might look like in our business; and to encourage key customer facing employees to report concerns.

-5.5 A suite of KPI's has been introduced, reported monthly to the leadership team.
+- 21. We offer enhanced training for all employees covering What the Modern Slavery Act is, its implications, and how to report concerns. - 22.
+A contract management framework has been introduced, which has been further embedded through training workshops with colleagues. - 23.
+A suite of KPI's has been introduced, reported monthly to the leadership team.

-6 Next Steps
+Next Steps

-- 6.1 We continue to map our supply chain in order to assess industry/sector and geographical risk.
-This work is led by our Procurement Business Partner and covers the entire scope of our business. - 6.2 Further develop our management of the supply chain, through ensuring the robust contract management processes are fully adopted across the organisation. - 6.3 Continue with periodic checks to ensure our supply chain continues to manage their risk of exposure to modern slavery. - 6.4 Where appropriate, we will include reference to the Modern Slavery Act 2015 in our policies and procedures.
+- 24. We continue to map our supply chain in order to assess industry/sector and geographical risk.
+This work is led by our Procurement Business Partner and covers the entire scope of our business. - 25.
+We will develop our supply chain management, through ensuring the robust contract management processes are fully adopted across the organisation. - 26.
+Continue with periodic checks to ensure our supply chain continues to manage their risk of exposure to modern slavery. - 27.
+Where appropriate, we will include reference to the Modern Slavery Act 2015 in our policies and procedures.